Summary of Revelations

 Chapter 1 to Chapter 22

 The Book of Revelation is not a code for predicting the end of the world, but the Spirit’s unveiling of Jesus Christ in His glory and finished work.
-Every vision, symbol, and prophecy finds its fulfillment in the cross and resurrection, showing that the Kingdom of God is here and Christ reigns now.
+Every vision, symbol, and prophecy finds its fulfillment in the cross and resurrection, showing that the Kingdom of God is here and Jesus reigns now.

 In these pages, the Lamb is central, the slain yet risen King who walks among His people, tears down false systems, and calls His Bride to purity, intimacy, and victory.
 The imagery is rich and symbolic, drawn from the Old Testament, revealing that God’s plan of redemption was complete from the foundation of the world.
-This chapter-by-chapter summary follows Revelation from the throne room of heaven to the New Jerusalem, showing how each scene fits into the bigger picture of Christ’s triumph.
+This chapter-by-chapter summary follows Revelation from the throne room of heaven to the New Jerusalem, showing how each scene fits into the bigger picture of Jesus triumph.
 It is an invitation to see Him not in fear of a distant apocalypse, but in the confidence of His present reign, His open invitation, and His eternal promise: “Surely I come quickly.”

-Christ addresses His Church with love and truth, calling them back to first love, steadfast endurance, and purity.
+Jesus addresses His Church with love and truth, calling them back to first love, steadfast endurance, and purity.
 Each letter warns against compromise and spiritual drift, urging believers to overcome through surrender and remain anchored in Him.

 A sobering call to wakefulness.
 Jesus confronts spiritual appearances without life, offers open doors of grace to the faithful, and promises reward to those who hold fast.
 Even in decline, a remnant remains alive, ready for His voice.